microtick/mtzone/doc/settletrade.md

 For this step, trades can't be settled for the time duration they are active.
 Go grab a cup of coffee and come back in 5 minutes...!

 Once the time period of the trade has elapsed, issue the following command to settle the trade.
-Either key for the accounts involved will work to settle the trade, since both accounts were counterparties to it.
+Either key for the accounts involved (marketmaker1 or trader) will work to settle the trade, since both accounts were counterparties to it.

 ## Settle Trade Transaction